After a quick first visit, I set off to explore the Bolaven Plateau over several days. Waterfalls, coffee, and encounters—a great adventure.

 A remote Padaung village, accessible only by canoe.
 A cultural encounter... or a tourist attraction?

-We could not leave Japan without spending a night in a ryokan, these typical guest houses with hot baths.
-Taking advantage of a walk outside Kyoto, it is in the mountains
+We couldn't leave Japan without spending a night in a ryokan, these typical guesthouses with hot baths.
+Taking advantage of a walk outside Kyoto, it was in the mountains of Miyama that we tried the experience.

-For the 4th time, I found myself once again setting foot on the soil of Laos.
-And this time, I decided to make a little excursion in the north, crossing the
+For the 4th time, I found myself once again setting foot on Laos soil.
+And this time, I decided to make a short excursion to the north, crossing the border from Chiang Khong (Houay Xai on the Laos side).
+Not having

-A series of portraits as I went to meet the inhabitants of a deprived area of Bangkok.
-A warm welcome in a community that may have been living there for the last few years.
+A series of portraits as I set out to meet the residents of a deprived neighborhood in Bangkok.
+A warm welcome to a community that may be living there in its last hours, threatened by the commercial appetite of investors.

 Sapa, a mountain town perched at an altitude of 1 m.
-This is a visit that is more my lady's responsibility than mine.
-In establishing our program for this trip
+This is a visit that is more my wife's than mine.
+When planning our trip to northern Vietnam, I would have gladly skipped Sapa if it

 A short visit to Singburi province, largely covered by rice fields.
 It is a day in the heart of the Thai countryside.